-Public Health
+4.9 Public Health

-As an Upper Tier Local Authority, the Council has appointed a Director of Public Health.
+As an upper tier local authority, the council has appointed a Director of Public Health.
 In relation to emergencies, the role holder is responsible for holding to account those who provide public health services during an emergency.

-The Local Authority Public Health function links closely with Public Health England (PHE) in the response to public health emergencies including communicable disease outbreaks, severe weather and CBRN (Chemical, Biological, Radiological and Nuclear).
+The local authority Public Health function links closely with UK Health Security Agency (UKHSA) in the response to public health emergencies including communicable disease outbreaks, severe weather and CBRN(e) (Chemical, Biological, Radiological and Nuclear(explosives)).

-4.9 Additional Directorate/Section Emergency Responsibilities
+4.10 Additional Directorate/Section Emergency Responsibilities